DUNE/dune-justin/docs/workflow-man-page.md

        --url URL
-              Use  an  alternative  Worklow  Service, rather than https://wfs- pro.dune.hep.ac.uk/wfdb-cgi This option is  only  needed  during development and testing.
+              Use  an alternative Worklow Service, rather than https://wfs-ui- pro.dune.hep.ac.uk/api/commands This option is only needed  dur- ing development and testing.

 SUBCOMMANDS